 I’m interested in how Emerson used Nature to argue for a specifically American national culture and to detail how it might be constructed.
 That’s not something Americans think much about now, but might.
 Finally, the poet Kenneth Burke said that Nature is a “happiness pill,” that Emerson’s writing and love of nature is joyful and rewarding and wonderful and lovely and warm.
 It is.
 Pleasure is always relevant.

-Click here to pre-order Emerson’s Nature and the Artists.
+Order Emerson’s Nature and the Artists.
 Follow Tyler on Twitter and Instagram, and visit his website https://tylergreenbooks.com.